exercism/javascript/concepts/functions/about.md

 ## Using a Function

-In JavaScript a function is invoked (called) by stating the function name followed by round brackets that contain the arguments.
+In JavaScript, a function is invoked (called) by stating the function name followed by round brackets that contain the arguments.

 ```javascript
 someName(arg1, arg2, arg3);